CMake Arguments

 Set flush to zero for GPU.

-Allow host-only contructs like assert in offload code in debug mode.
+Allow host-only constructs like assert in offload code in debug mode.

 CPU Serial